sansaid/sansaid.github.io/content/drafts/how-to-learn-through-digital-media.md

   * Articles - lends itself to syntopic reading
   * Videos
   * E-books
+* One useful way I've found by learning is to create a markdown note structure with the following characteristics:
+  * Header should reflect the aim of your learning
+  * You have a references sub header that is a list of links or books you're going to or have read (make it clear which one you have and haven't read yet) - in order to mark a reference as read, you don't need to read the entire thing; just read it enough to get an answer to one of the questions
+  * Each bullet point is a question you have relating to the header
+  * Beneath each bullet point is an answer, but each answer must link to a reference
+  * In your browser, you can open all the articles you plan on reading and close it after you have read it/got an answer you were looking for from it - whenever you open a new tab, ask yourself why you opened it.
+Once you have that question, add it to your list of questions.
+If you found the answer from the new tab, add it to your references and close it.
+If not, close it and don't add it to your references.
+  * A good example of where I applied this is in the `notes` repo under `notes/tmp-interview-prep.md`

 ## References
 * [1]: https://en.wikipedia.org/wiki/How_to_Read_a_Book ("How to Reada Book", Adler)